-Financial Year End Audit Fees (1) Audit-related Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2017 Cdn.\$463,400 Nil Nil Nil December 31, 2016 Cdn.\$480,100 Nil Nil Cdn.\$10,000
+Financial Year End Audit Fees (1) Audit-related Fees (2) Tax Fees (3) All Other Fees (4)

+December 31, 2018 Cdn.\$582,500 Nil Nil Nil

+December 31, 2017 Cdn.\$463,400 Nil Nil Nil

 - (1) Relates to fees for audit services. - (2) Relates to fees for assurance and related services by the Company's external auditor that are reasonably related to the performance of the audit or review of the issuer's financial statements and are not reported under "Audit Fees". - (3) Relates to fees for professional services rendered by the Company's external auditor for tax compliance, tax advice, and tax planning. - (4) Relates to fees for products and services provided by the Company's external auditor other than the services reported under the other categories.
-The nature of the services provided in the fiscal period ending December 31, 2016 pertains to review of greenhouse gas emissions related to Mexico regulation disclosures.